intave/issues/.github/ISSUE_TEMPLATE/report-false-positive.md

 assignees: DarkAndBlue, Jpx3, ventolotl

 ---

-*Is Intave really the issue?*
+Note:
-In 40% of issues received, Intave was not the root cause.
+In about 40% of issues received, Intave was not the root cause.
-Make sure to recreate the problem in continuously simpler environments until you can confirm beyond any reasonable doubt that Intave is the problem.
+Make absolutely sure to recreate the problem in continuously simpler environments until you can confirm beyond any reasonable doubt that Intave is the problem.
-Even if Intave is not the problem, please let us know in the issue.

 **What is the problem?**
 A clear and concise description of what the bug is.